Seitenbau/service-kommune-tracker/README.md

 # Service-Kommune Tracking Server

-A simple Ratpack REST Service to allow tracking of SBW events
+A Ratpack REST Service to allow tracking of Service-BW / Amt24 events in processes

 ## Setup for development
+1. Setup a MariaDB database (in the examples, we use `skTracker`)
+1. Create the required tables (see `DatabaseHelper.setupTables()`, located at `src/test/groovy/DatabaseHelper.groovy`)
 1. Set required environment variables:
    ```bash
    export DB_URL="jdbc:mysql://localhost:3306/skTracker";